Tax Management India. Com

 X X X X Extracts X X X X

-..... at percentage of the value of the imported article.
+..... of the value of the imported article.
 Explanation. - In this section, the expression "the excise duty for the time being leviable on a like article if produced or manufactured in India" means the excise duty for the time being in force which would be leviable on a like article if produced or manufactured in India or, if a like article is not so produced or manufactured, which would be leviable on the class or description of articles to which the imported article belongs and where such duty is leviable at different rates, the highest duty".
 10. The position, therefore, is that customs duty is levied under the Customs Act, Section 12 of that Act is the charging section when the statutory liability to customs duty is imposed, when import or export is made the taxable event and the rate of levy is also indicated.
 The rate is prescribed under the Tariff Act.
 Section 2 of the Tariff Act is thus not an independent charging section.
 And Section 3 provides for an enhancement of the duty, "a supplementary levy" and enables imposition of an additional duty.
-This statutory construction has the full support of the Supreme Court in the decision in Khandelwal Metal Engg.
-Works .....
+This statutory construction has the full support of the Supreme Court in the decision in Khandelwal Metal & Engg.
+Works v.
+Union of In .....

 X X X X Extracts X X X X